MIchaeladcock/michaeladcock.github.io/_posts/2020-10-09-THM-RootMe.md

 <p>My Pourtguese isn’t very good but I believe this says file extention php isn’t allowed.
 Lol</p>
 <img src="/img/rootme/9.test-upload-fail.png">

-<p>Let’s intercept this request in Burp Suite and fuzz the file extension </p>
+<p>Let’s intercept this request in Burp Suite and fuzz the file extension. </p>
 <img src="/img/rootme/10.Burp-request.png">

-<p>I captured the upload  port request and sent it to intruder </p>
+<p>I captured the upload post request and sent it to intruder. </p>
 <img src="/img/rootme/11.Burp-intruder.png">

-<p>First let’s try some basic php payloads.</p>
+<p>First let’s try some basic php extension payloads.</p>
 <img src="/img/rootme/12.Burp-payloads.png">

-<p>Start the attack and see what comes back.
-So it appears that a lot of file extensions are allowed. .php5 is a common one let’s try a payload with that extensions </p>
+<p>Let's start the attack and see what comes back.
+It appears that there's a lot of file extensions are allowed. .php5 is a common one - let’s try a payload with that extension. </p>
 <img src="/img/rootme/13.files-success.png">

 <p>Here I’m using a reverse shell php code from PentestMonkey.
-If you use this script all you really need to change is the ip address to reflect your machine's IP andchange the extension to .php5.
+If you use this script all you really need to change is the ip address to reflect your machine's IP and change the extension to .php5.
 I’ll use port 4444 to setup a listener next</p>
 <img src="/img/rootme/15.pentsetMonky-rev-shell.png">

-<p>Here I setup the listener </p>
+<p>Here I setup the listener. </p>
 <img src="/img/rootme/14.nc-listner.png">

 <p>Upload the php reverse shell code.</p>